A SIMPLE GUIDE TO HOME LOAN JARGON

 Monthly Payment Mortgage

-A mortgage that requires payments to decrease the debt once a month.
+A mortgage that requires payments to reduce the debt once a month.

-A legal document that pledges a home to the lender as security for a payment of a debt.
+A legal document that pledges a property to the lender as security for a payment of a debt.

 A company that originates mortgages exclusively for resale in the secondary market.